 Learn About Financial Aid Options

-- Visit fafsa.gov and submit a free application for Federal Student Aid (FAFSA).
+- Visit fafsa.gov and submit the Free Application for Federal Student Aid (FAFSA) form.

 - Talk to your school’s financial aid counselor to learn more about your financial options.